How Peanuts Became a $4,200 Drug

 Known as oral immunotherapy, the idea is that by exposing a person to tiny amounts of peanut, that person will slowly become able to tolerate it.
 Immunotherapy is common practice in the form of allergy shots for things like pollen: You inject bits of the protein and watch as the immune system gets more tolerant and the person becomes less wheezy.

-But oral immunotherapy with peanuts is considered experimental, and no professional organization recommends parents give any peanuts to an allergic person.
+But oral immunotherapy with peanuts is considered experimental, and no professional organization recommends that parents give any peanuts to an allergic person.
 Even though some practitioners have concocted homespun protocols, most doctors feel unsafe overseeing any such attempts.
 Given the potential for a fatal reaction, some believe no one should yet be trying out the approach outside of a research setting.

 In the late 1990s, there was an attempt to treat peanut allergies with a similar shot—an injection of liquid peanut extract.
 A patient died of anaphylaxis during a clinical trial (reportedly due to a labeling error).
 The incident shut down the trial and cast a chill over the field for a while.
 Then, in the 2000s, a group of scientists at Duke rekindled the idea and chose the oral route.
-They published proof of concept studies in which allergic mice were safely given microscopic amounts of crushed peanut, and their allergies waned.
+They published proof-of-concept studies in which allergic mice were safely given microscopic amounts of crushed peanut, and their allergies waned.

 Excited by the prospect of extending this to humans, the influencers of the food-allergy world convened in Boston in 2011 to try to move the concept forward.
 Food Allergy Research Education, or FARE, a nonprofit advocacy and lobbying group that’s partly funded by the pharmaceutical industry, held a retreat that included patient advocates, the researchers from Duke and elsewhere, regulators, and industries.
 The group agreed that in order to study oral immunotherapy safely, scientists need a standardized product that would allow everyone to know exactly how much peanut is being given.